 We are to a large extent an imitative society.
 If one or two or three corporations would undertake to devote just a small fraction of their advertising appropriation along the lines that I have suggested, the procedure might well grow by contagion; the economic burden would be bearable, and there might ensue a most exciting adventure--exposure to ideas and the bringing of reality into the homes of the nation.

 To those who say people wouldn't look; they wouldn't be interested; they're too complacent, indifferent and insulated, I can only reply: There is, in one reporter's opinion, considerable evidence against that contention.
 But even if they are right, what have they got to lose?
 Because if they are right, and this instrument is good for nothing but to entertain, amuse and insulate, then the tube is flickering now and we will soon see that the whole struggle is lost.

-This instrument can teach, it can illuminate; yes, and it can even inspire.
+This instrument can teach, it can illuminate; yes, and even it can inspire.
 But it can do so only to the extent that humans are determined to use it to those ends.
-Otherwise it's nothing but wires and lights in a box.
+Otherwise, it's nothing but wires and lights in a box.
 There is a great and perhaps decisive battle to be fought against ignorance, intolerance and indifference.
 This weapon of television could be useful.